HL7/US-Core/input/intro-notes/StructureDefinition-us-core-blood-pressure-intro.md

 ### Mandatory and Must Support Data Elements

-*In addition* to the mandatory and must support data elements in the US Core Vital Signs Profile, the following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
+*In addition* to the Mandatory and Must Support data elements in the US Core Vital Signs Profile, the following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Views] below provides the  formal summary, definitions, and terminology requirements.  {% include diff-display-note.md parent_profile='US Core Vital Signs Profile' %}

-**Each Observation must have:**
+**Each Observation Must Have:**

 1.  a patient
 1.  a fixed code for systolic and diastolic blood pressure panel
 1.  a fixed *component* code for systolic blood pressure
 1.  a fixed *component* code for diastolic blood pressure

-**Each Observation must support:** healt
+**Each Observation Must Support:** healt
 1.  a result value for systolic blood pressure
 1.  a result value for diastolic blood pressure

-**Profile specific implementation guidance:**
+**Profile Specific Implementation Guidance:**

 - Note that this profile also conforms to the base FHIR [Vital Signs Profile].
 - The observations **MAY** have additional codes that translate or map to the Observation code or category codes.
 For example: